A Self-Reflecting Formal Language: Brief informal exposition

 Two important points:

 \begin{itemize} \item[1.]
-Every expression and every subexpression denotes its value (whenever it has one). \item[2.]
-Every object, including expressions and their values, is a finite string in the alphabet of reflectica. \end{itemize}
+Every expression and every subexpression refers to (= denotes, designates) its value (= denotation, designation) whenever it has one. \item[2.]
+Every object, including expressions and their values, is a finite string (= a sequence of symbols) in the alphabet of reflectica. \end{itemize}

-We denote (in meta-theory) the value of expression ${e}$ by $\val({e})$ and we use single quotes ` and ' to denote strings in the alphabet of reflectica.
+We denote (in the meta-theory) the value of expression ${e}$ by $\val({e})$ and use single quotes ` and ' to denote strings in the alphabet of reflectica.
 The natural numbers are presented in reflectica by the standard numerals, which are the strings $`0\q$, $`\S0\q$, $`\S\S0\q$ and so on.
-The constant symbols like $`1\q$ and $`2\q$ and terms like $`1+2\q$ are expressions of reflectica with expected values
+The constant symbols like $`1\q$ and $`2\q$ and expressions like $`1+2\q$ are reflectica expressions with expected values

-Formulas are also expressions, whose values could equal either $`\top\q$ (the true) or $`\bot\q$ (the false).
+Formulas are also expressions whose values could equal either $`\top\q$ (the true) or $`\bot\q$ (the false).
 For example,